b09902056/gpa-calculator/README.md

 ## Introduction

 ## History
 The app is originally deployed on Heroku.
-On August 2022, Heroku announced the removal of their free product plans.
+However, Heroku announced the removal of their free product plans on August 2022.
-Unfortunately, I cannot use it anymore.

 ## How to use it
 1. Create a database.
 (I used MySQL workbench).